 But it’s not just about the customers themselves.
 The market research also looks at the competition and analyses industry trends.
 You can stay ahead of the game by understanding what your competitors are doing and how the market is evolving.

-Market research can significantly benefit small businesses trying to figure out how to reach and engage with their target audience without breaking the bank.
+Market research can significantly benefit small businesses trying to figure out how to reach and engage with their target markets without breaking the bank.
 You can maximise your efforts by knowing which marketing channels are most effective and how to communicate with your audience to get the best results.

 Why is market research so important?